Agricultural revolution pt 1: The Neolithic

 The pros must outweigh the cons.
-Currently each of the new technologies are not interconnected.
+Currently, each of the new technologies is not interconnected.
 Therefore, the analysis of each of the systems individually and in relation to each other simply takes too much effort.
 There needs to be an intermediate system that collects the data into one source.

 This leaves us where we are today.
 Right on the brink of the next great change in agricultural practices that will provide us with sustainability as we move forward.
 That’s why we say “the future is smart”.